 - Increased space and capacity to respond to community growth and demand.

-- Enlarged patient care spaces-45 dedicated hard-walled treatment bays.
+- Enlarged patient care spaces with 47 hard-walled treatment bays.

-- Dedicated isolation and behavior health care rooms.
+- Dedicated isolation and behavioral health care rooms.

 Patient Rapid Assessment

-The patient rapid assessment model has dramatically reduced waiting time and in many instances it has been virtually eliminated.
-In the past, the average wait time to be seen when coming to the ED was two hours, while the entire patient visit averaged six hours.
-Today, with this new model of care, the average wait time is less than 30 minutes.
-We work hard to give fast, quality care and want you to have an excellent emergency care experience.
+The patient rapid assessment model has dramatically reduced waiting time and in many instances has eliminated the wait entirely to see an emergency physician.
+In the past, the average wait time to be seen by a physician was in excess of two hours, while the entire patient visit averaged six hours.
+Today, with this new model of care the average wait time is less than 20 minutes and most patients wait less than 15 minutes.
+All patients are seen on arrival by a technician and then a registered nurse, and many patients also see the physician immediately after they are assisted into a treatment bay.
+We know that your time is valuable, and work very hard to give fast, quality care.

 - Bed assignment.